robotology/online-detection-demo/README.md

 # Description

-The user needs to choose at run time which robot will be used (eg: icub or r1)
+The user needs to choose which robot will be used at run time (eg: icub or r1)
 ```
 eg: detection_demo.lua icub
 ```
-The lua manager connects automatically to all ports required, otherwise complains of a missing dependency.
+The lua manager connects automatically to all required ports, otherwise, it complains of missing dependencies.

-This script has various behaviours and accepts the following commands via its port `/detection/cmd:i` or via its `speech interface`.
+This manager script has various behaviours and accepts the following commands via its port `/detection/cmd:i` or via its `speech interface`.

 - **look-around** or spoken **look around**:

-This enables an autonomous looking around behavior depending on the number of object detections.
+This command enables an autonomous looking around behavior depending on the number of object detections.
 It gets the lists of detections and randomly choses where to look.

 - **look #objectName** or spoken **look at the #objectName**: